bmartensen/Arithm/README.md

 # Usage

-Apart from entering arithmetic expressions, the plot intervals *\[x_min, x_max\]* and *\[y_min, y_max\]* can be set during runtime.
-The horizontal plot interval can also be pre-defined via *Arithm.ini*.
-Please note that the variable *x* is reserved for evaluating the expressions for plotting.
+Apart from entering arithmetic expressions, the plot intervals *\[x_min, x_max\]* and *\[y_min, y_max\]* can be set during runtime using the *:=* operator.
+The default horizontal plot interval can be configured via *Arithm.ini*.
+The variable *x* is reserved for evaluating the expressions for plotting.

 The user functions *f*, *g* and *h* can be explicitly defined.
 Please note that no plot will be displayed if neither user functions nor variables are used.
 In this case, only a constant result value is displayed (calculator function).

-The recent expression is automatically saved on application exit and is available via selection on the next application start.
+The most recent expression is automatically saved on application exit and is available via selection on the next application start.
 This feature can be configured and turned on/off via settings in *Arithm.ini*.

 # Syntax